zotune/borderless-focus/README.md

 5. Apply the changes

 This setting ensures that G-SYNC works properly with borderless windowed games, providing smooth, tear-free gameplay across your entire display.

-## How to Use

-1. Launch your game in borderless windowed mode (use 3440x1440 for 21:9 on 32:9 monitors).
-2. Press `Windows + B` to toggle Borderless Focus on/off.
-3. When activated:
-   - Black borders will appear around your game window (perfect for 21:9 on 32:9)
-   - The taskbar will be hidden
-   - Game audio will be unmuted
-4. When deactivated:
-   - Borders will be removed
-   - The taskbar will reappear
-   - Game audio will be muted
-   - The game window will be minimized

 ## Notes